votingworks/arlo-cvr-encryption/README.md

     just do things like map functions on lists.
 Version 1 might call it a day with, for example, the [Rayon](https://github.com/rayon-rs/rayon) package.

-This code will build on the [ElectionGuard Reference Rust Implementation](https://github.com/microsoft/ElectionGuard-SDK-Reference-Verifier) in Rust, which itself was built with its primary goal as *correctness* and other goals like performance being secondary.
+This code will build on the [ElectionGuard Reference Rust Implementation](https://github.com/microsoft/ElectionGuard-SDK-Reference-Verifier), which itself was built with its primary goal as *correctness* and other goals like performance being secondary.
 Still, by using Rust rather than C, we eliminate a variety of concerns like buffer overflows.